 The simple answer is that we are commanded to do so.
 I Thessalonians 5:17 tells us to pray without ceasing.
 Any act of prayer is an act of spiritual warfare.
 We learn from the book of Daniel, Chapter 10 that a lot goes on in the spiritual realm when we pray.
 Angels are dispatched, battles are fought, answer to prayers are delayed and finally answered.
 I don’t think most Christians would debate this part of it.

-Take your prayer life up a notch with my BATTLE PLAN FOR PRAYER
+Take your PRAYER life up a notch with my

 However, where things really get dicey is when people ask whether spiritual warfare should include directly casting out demons (or deliverance to use modern spiritual warfare terminology)?
 Jesus and his disciples did it all the time, are we to do so today?
 If someone has never been oppressed by a demon (that they know of) it is easy to build up a doctrinal position, stick to it, and say no. That was me until I experienced otherwise.
 Having been freed from the throngs of spiritual oppression, I am thankful for those in my life that knew how to cast demons out.